ssexton16/WebSecurityCheatSheet/README.md

 - For MySQL/MariaDB databases, use _mysql_secure_installation_
 - For NoSQL databases, like MongoDB, use a typed model to prevent injections
 - Avoid _$accumulator_, _$function_, _$where_ in MongoDB
-- Use .env for database and server secrets
+- Use .env for database and server secrets, encrypt it with _dotenvx_
 - Encrypt all user data (e.g. AES-256-GCM), store encryption keys in a secure vault like AWS Secrets Manager, Google Secrets Manager or Azure KeyVault

 ## **Authorization**